compose-spec/compose-spec/01-status.md

 We acknowledge that no Compose implementation is expected to support all attributes, and that support for some properties is platform dependent and can only be confirmed at runtime.
-The definition of a versioned schema to control the supported properties in a Compose file, established by the [docker-compose](https://github.com/docker/compose) tool where the Compose file format was designed, doesn't offer any guarantee to the end-user attributes will be actually implemented.
+The definition of a versioned schema to control the supported properties in a Compose file, established by the [docker-compose](https://github.com/docker/compose) tool where the Compose file format was designed, doesn't offer any guarantee to the end-user that attributes will be actually implemented.

 The specification defines the expected configuration syntax and behavior.
 Unless noted, supporting any of these is OPTIONAL.